Donate button

 School: Escola Secundária Campos Melo

-Medium: Mixed media on paper, using Indian ink, a fine-tipped pen and acrylic paint
+Medium: Técnica mista sobre papel, com tinta da china, caneta de ponta fina e tinta acrílica /Mixed media on paper, using Indian ink, a fine-tipped pen and acrylic pain

 Age: 17